News from PFTP:

 The rapid growth of the organization’s programs, unfortunately, was not accompanied by a corresponding growth in funding.
 In light of this, the PFTP Board decided to take an organizational hiatus from Summer 2017 to Summer 2018 in order to examine past programming and operational procedures, maximize efficiency, prioritize equity, and strategically plan for the future.
 After a comprehensive restructuring of the organization, we have relaunched our programs in 2019!

-Hiring a Harvest Coordinator for the Harvest Season (July-November)!
+Hired a Harvest Coordinator for the 2019 Harvest Season (July-November).

 We’re thrilled about exciting new ways we can help address the needs of the nutritionally insecure, prevent food waste, and build community in the greater Portland area!